-The standing adductor stretch should begin with good posture to avoid injury.
+The stretching the adductors while standing should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the standing adductor stretch.
+If any pain is experienced, immediately stop the stretching the adductors while standing.

 1. Bend your knees, lean forward, and push your knees outwards with your hands while standing with your feet wide apart and toes pointing diagonally outwards.